-''' Pulse Secure Services Director, version x.x.x
+Pulse Secure Services Director, version 18.3.0

+'''

 Welcome to Pulse Secure Services Director.

 The appliance has now booted.
-To manage, please use a web browser to access this URL:
+To manage, please use a web browser

+to access this URL:

-Administration interface: https://xx.xx.xx.xx
+Administration interface: https://xx.xx.xx

 Username: admin

+'''

-Temporary Password: 4PGTdldzn9AwZn7 '''
+Temporary Password: 4PGTd1dzn9AwZn7

-- 8. Record the Temporary Password value from the screenshot.
-This is the required default password. - 9.
-Click Close.
+- 9. Record the Temporary Password value.
+This is the required default password. - 10.
+Close the System Log.

-After you have recorded the default password, you can access the Services Director instance for the first time from your browser, see "Accessing your Services Director Instance for the First Time" on page 75.
+After you have recorded the default password, you can access the Services Director instance for the first time from your browser, see "Accessing your Services Director Instance for the First Time" on page 71.